What Is (and Isn’t) a Healthy Relationship with Food

 After years of working in nutrition, I’ve come to see that a truly healthy relationship with food isn’t about eating perfectly, cutting out certain foods, or sticking to rigid rules.
 In fact, some of the people I meet who are most “disciplined” with their eating often feel the least at peace with it.

-For me, “healthy” means helpful, supportive, peaceful, nourishing, and flexible.
+For me, “healthy” means trusting and peaceful.
 It is about feeling at ease with your food choices, free from unnecessary stress or guilt, and able to enjoy food and eating in ways that support your wellbeing in the broadest sense.

 Here are the qualities I see again and again in people who enjoy that balance: